-- If the academic regulations were not properly applied. - If the case was not handled as described in the academic misconduct procedures.
+- If the academic regulations were not properly applied. - If the case was not handled as described in these procedures.

-A case can be referred to the Academic Integrity Unit:
+A case can be referred:

-• If the facts of the case remain in dispute.
+If the facts of the case remain in dispute.

 Cases which are appealed or referred at Level Two: Academic Misconduct will be managed by the Minor Offences Committee, as described in the Handbook of Academic Regulations and Procedures.